cecilegaudron/lesjardins/README.md

 Les Jardins could offer users the chance to subscribe to weekly or monthly baskets.
 This provides a fixed income stream and builds customer loyalty.
 Customers can then have a basket of fruit and/or vegetables delivered to their home on a regular basis, at their own pace.

 [Go back to the Table of content](#table-of-content)

+## Resubmission
+The content about testing is stocked in this document [resubmission.md](/RESUBMISSION.md)

 ## Testing
 The content about testing is stocked in this document [testing.md](/TESTING.md)